triggermesh/docs/docs/guides/actions.md

 ### Execute a Task

-Clicking on the greeen _RUN_ button will launch the execution of the Task
+Clicking on the green _RUN_ button will launch the execution of the Task

 ![](../images/taskexec.png)